visualizenews/corona/index.markdown

     change over time?
   explanation: In this chart we show the number of daily active cases as a bar.
 The
     distance between the bar and the x-axis represents the number of people that did officially recover.
-Our hope is to see the coloured bar shrink and then disappear while it grows further from the bottom.
+Our hope is to see the coloured bar shrink and eventually disappear as it gets further from the bottom.
   placeholder_id: cases-recovered
   object: casesRecovered
   introduction: The following charts show the daily correlation between the number
     of active cases and the number of people who recovered.
-It is clear how few north-italian regions (Lombardy, Emilia-Romagna, and Veneto) are the epicenters of the infection in Italy.
+It clearly appears how a few north Italian regions (Lombardy, Emilia-Romagna, and Veneto) are the epicenters of the infection in Italy.
 To better frame the impact of the epidemic on the economy, consider that Lombardy alone contributes to more than 22% of the Italian GDP.
   hidden: false
   centered_title: false
 - template: chart